VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 The numbers in the diagram correspond to the following steps:

-1. The UI sends a command to register X and Y onto conference #157.
-The command is routed to the **Conference** aggregate with an ID of 157.
+1. The UI sends a command to register attendees X and Y onto conference
+   #157.
+The command is routed to the **Conference** aggregate with an
+   ID of 157.
 2. The **Conference** aggregate with an ID of 157 is re-hydrated from the data store.
 3. The **Order** entity validates the booking (it queries the